-The annual report as a whole should be fair, balanced and understandable and should provide the information necessary for shareholders to assess the entity's position and performance, business model and strategy.
+3.5 The annual report as a whole should be fair, balanced and understandable and should provide the information necessary for shareholders to assess the entity's position and performance, business model and strategy.

-3.6 The board of a company that is required to report on how it has applied the Code, or to explain when it has not, is required to include a statement in the annual report confirming that the board considers it to be fair, balanced and understandable.
+3.6 The board of a company that is required to report on how it has applied the 2018 UK Corporate Governance Code (the Code), or to explain when it has not, is required to include a statement in the annual report confirming that the board considers the annual report and accounts to be fair, balanced and understandable.